superzazu/SDL_DBGP/README.md

 # SDL_DBGP

-SDL_DBGP (DeBuG Print) is a C99 library to display ASCII text in SDL3 programs (in a VGA-like text mode), greatly inspired by [bgfx](https://github.com/bkaradzic/bgfx) debug text API.
+SDL_DBGP (DeBuG Print) is a C99 library to display UTF-8 text in SDL3 programs (in a VGA-like text mode), greatly inspired by [bgfx](https://github.com/bkaradzic/bgfx) debug text API.
 To install, copy DBGP.c/.h and a font file (SDL_DBGP_unscii8.h or SDL_DBGP_unscii16.h) in your project.

 Two fonts are provided for convenience: [UNSCII-8](https://github.com/viznut/unscii) (8x8px) and UNSCII-16 (8x16px).
-They both are in the public domain ; and include all glyphs for the Latin-1 (ISO-8859-1) encoding (which is compatible with standard ASCII).
+They both are in the public domain ; and include glyphs for the first 256 Unicode codepoints.
 The Python script used to generate C header files from UNSCII `.hex` files is also available (unscii2raw.py).

 ![screenshot](screenshot.png)